wgcv/Mr-Michu-VideoGame-GGJ2019/README.md

 # Mr-Michu-VideoGame-GGJ2019
-You need to help Mr Michu to return to the house <3
+You need to help Mr Michu to return to the house <3 You can play [here!](https://wgcv.github.io/Mr-Michu-VideoGame-GGJ2019/)
 ![Screen Shot of the game](https://raw.githubusercontent.com/wgcv/Mr-Michu-VideoGame-GGJ2019/master/assets/Screen%20Shot%202019-01-28%20at%202.19.20%20PM.png)